 Grade 9 – Astronomy/Physical Science

 In this, the first year of the Modern Sciences, students will use the skills learned in the Natural Science courses to first classify all living things, then to identify the behaviors, cycles, and systems proper to each category of classification, and, finally, to delve into the very remote regions of cellular structure, metabolism, and replication.
-In their study of living things, students will perform macro and microscopic observations, dissections, individual experiments and projects, and participate in a seminar of the original works of great biologists from Galen and Linneaus to Watson and Crick.
+In their study of living things, students will perform macro and microscopic observations, dissections, individual experiments and projects.

 Grade 11 – Chemistry